 One of the intended consequences of the BERT update is to relieve publishers of their obsession over dotting content with important keywords.
 Google likes to see content that answers questions, addresses problems, and provides solutions.

 Improve your content by ensuring it accomplishes all three, and make sure it asks questions that your audience is asking, and then provides answers to those questions.

 Here are some ways to accomplish this:

-- Worry less about writing strictly for keywords and more about producing content that seems natural and conversational
+- Worry less about writing strictly for keywords (or word count) and more about producing content that seems natural and conversational

 - Further establish expertise, authority, and trust by supplementing your industry knowledge with relevant statistics and citations